stroiman/opam-speed/README.md

 # Speed - OCaml test runner

+Feeling brave, and want to try this out, [read the documentation](./DOCUMENTATION.MD)

 This test tool was build as I was unhappy with the current options of testing tools; none of them seem to match my personal philosophy.